-Atchafalaya Basin Program DRAFT Fiscal Year 2021 Annual Plan
+Atchafalaya Basin Program Fiscal Year 2021 Annual Plan

+Program History

-Program History The Atchafalaya Basin Program was put in place to develop, implement, and manage a comprehensive state master plan for the Atchafalaya Basin Floodway System, Louisiana Project.
+The Atchafalaya Basin Program was put in place to develop, implement, and manage a comprehensive state master plan for the Atchafalaya Basin Floodway System, Louisiana Project.
 This master plan directs the efforts of the state as local sponsor for the US Army Corps of Engineers Floodway project and provides the mechanisms to match federal dollars used in the mitigation of that system.
 Although the Program has focused on the components of the Atchafalaya State Master Plan approved in 1999, activities have also expanded to address the needs of both the resources and resource users of the Atchafalaya Basin.

 Previously, the Program was housed within the Louisiana Department of Natural Resources and that agency was charged as lead for the implementation of the Atchafalaya State Master Plan.
 On July 1, 2018 the Program and associated authorities were transferred to CPRA through Act 570 of the 2018 Regular Session.
 With that transfer the CPRA will continue to provide an annual plan for the Atchafalaya Basin Program that will be made part of the overall CPRA Annual Plan.

 Although the structure of the Program has undergone revision in statute the CPRA is committed to continue the important work benefitting the Basin while tying this Program into the state's larger coastal efforts.
 This Annual Plan also includes descriptions of currently planned and future projects as well as an overview of the Advisory groups and other oversight.
-More information can be found on the CPRA website coastal.la.gov/atchafalaya-basin-program/.
+More information can be found on the CPRA website coastal.la.gov/atchafalayabasin-program/.
 We thank all involved with the management and preservation of the Basin and are excited to have this Program incorporated into the state's Coastal Program.

-Coastal Protection and restoration authority board positions Governor's Executive Assistant for Coastal Activities (Chair) Secretary, Louisiana Department of Natural Resources Secretary, Louisiana Department of Transportation and Development Secretary, Louisiana Department of Wildlife and Fisheries Secretary, Louisiana Department of Environmental Quality Secretary, Louisiana Department of Economic Development Commissioner, Louisiana Department of Agriculture and Forestry Commissioner, Louisiana Division of Administration Chair, Governor's Advisory Commission on Coastal Protection, Restoration and Conservation Director, Governor's Office of Homeland Security and Emergency Preparedness Commissioner, Louisiana Department of Insurance Representative East of the Atchafalaya River (4 appointments) Representative West of the Atchafalaya River (2 appointments) Designee of Senate President (Ex-officio)
+Coastal Protection and Restoration Authority Board Positions

+Governor's Executive Assistant for Coastal Activities (Chair) Secretary, Louisiana Department of Natural Resources Secretary, Louisiana Department of Transportation and Development Secretary, Louisiana Department of Wildlife and Fisheries Secretary, Louisiana Department of Environmental Quality Secretary, Louisiana Department of Economic Development Commissioner, Louisiana Department of Agriculture and Forestry Commissioner, Louisiana Division of Administration Chair, Governor's Advisory Commission on Coastal Protection, Restoration and Conservation Director, Governor's Office of Homeland Security and Emergency Preparedness Commissioner, Louisiana Department of Insurance Designee of Senate President (Ex-officio) Designee of Speaker of the House (Ex-officio) Designee of Lieutenant Governor Eight appointees from the following 7 hydrologic basins: Representative of the Pontchartrain Basin Representative of the Breton Sound / Mississippi Delta Basin(s) Representative of the Barataria Basin Representative of the Terrebonne Basin Representative of the Atchafalaya Basin Representative of the Mermentau / Teche / Vermilion Basin Representative of the Calcasieu / Sabine Basin

-Technical Advisory Group The Atchafalaya Basin Program Technical Advisory Group is in place to review, evaluate, and approve water quality or water management projects for inclusion into the Basin Annual Plan.
+Technical Advisory Group

+The Atchafalaya Basin Program Technical Advisory Group is in place to review, evaluate, and approve water guality or water management projects for inclusion into the Basin Annual Plan.
 Membership is as follows.
-Each of the entities below has one member unless otherwise noted: Executive Director, Coastal Protection and Restoration Authority (Chair) Louisiana Department of Environmental Equality Louisiana Department of Agriculture and Forestry Louisiana Department of Natural Resources Louisiana Department of Wildlife and Fisheries Louisiana Department of Culture, Recreation, and Tourism Louisiana Department of Health Louisiana State Land Office Atchafalaya Basin Levee Board Police Jury Association of Louisiana East of Atchafalaya Police Jury Association of Louisiana West of Atchafalaya United States Geological Survey United States Fish and Wildlife Service United States Army Corps of Engineers Louisiana State University School of Renewable Natural Resources denotes memberships that have specific requirement for selection and appointment as set forth in Act 570 of the Louisiana Legislature Regular Session 2018.
+Each of the entities below has one member unless otherwise noted:

+Executive Director, Coastal Protection and Restoration Authority (Chair) Louisiana Department of Environmental Equality Louisiana Department of Agriculture and Forestry Louisiana Department of Natural Resources Louisiana Department of Wildlife and Fisheries Louisiana Department of Culture, Recreation, and Tourism Louisiana Department of Health Louisiana State Land Office Atchafalaya Basin Levee Board Police Jury Association of Louisiana East of Atchafalaya Police Jury Association of Louisiana West of Atchafalaya United States Geological Survey United States Fish and Wildlife Service United States Army Corps of Engineers Louisiana State University School of Renewable Natural Resources denotes memberships that have specific requirement for selection and appointment as set forth in Act 570 of the Louisiana Legislature Regular Session 2018.